-- 2.3.1 Each team must have only one robot on the field. - 2.3.2 Each team must have between 2 and 5 members. - 2.3.3 Each team member will need to explain their work and should have a specific technical role. - 2.3.4 A student can be registered on only one team. - 2.3.5 A team is only allowed to participate in one league: Rescue Line or Rescue Maze. - 2.3.6 Eligibility for the international Rescue leagues is: - Rescue Line: Open to students from age 11 up to and including 19 years of age (age as of 1st of July). - Rescue Maze: Open to students from age 11 up to and including 19 years of age (age as of 1st of July). - 2.3.7 Team members may compete in Rescue Line twice (2 international events).
-After competing in Rescue Line twice, they must move to Rescue Maze. - 2.3.8 Mentors/parents are not allowed to be with the students during the competition.
-The students will have to self-govern themselves (without mentor's supervision or assistance) during the long stretch of hours at the competition.
+- 2.3.1 Each team must have only one robot on the field. - 2.3.2 Each team must have between 2 and 4 members. - 2.3.3 Each team member will need to explain their work and should have a specific technical role. - 2.3.4 A student can be registered on only one team. - 2.3.5 A team is only allowed to participate in one league: Rescue Line or Rescue Maze. - 2.3.6 All team members must be the correct age as stated on the RCJ website: http://junior.robocup.org/robocupjunior-general-rules/. - 2.3.7 Team members may compete in Rescue Line twice (2 international events).
+After competing in Rescue Line twice, they must move to another RoboCupJunior subleague.